huiishan99/uoa-master-research-unity/README.md

 The unity project of my master's thesis at University of Aizu, including the python backend code.

+I will renew this README.md for adding more information at the future, if you have any question, feel free to ask in the `Issues`!

 ## Requirements

 - Unity 2022.3